Wax-Platform/Wax/README.md

 # Wax
-Main repo, more to come soon.
+Main repo, more to come soon

+Currently migrating repos.
+Check back soon or email info@wax.is.